yamankatby/firebase-extensions/README.md

 ## 🔗 Firestore One-To-One

-The **Firestore One-To-One** extension allows you to implement a one-to-one relationship pattern between two collections in Firestore right from the Firebase console.
+The **Firestore One-To-One** extension allows you to establish a one-to-one relationship pattern between two collections in Firestore directly from the Firebase console.
+This simplifies the process of creating, updating, and deleting linked documents, as well as ensures data consistency across collections.

+For example, you could use this extension to link a "users" collection with a "profiles" collection, where each user has only one profile and vice versa.

 [👀 Documentation](https://github.com/yamankatby/firebase-extensions/tree/main/firestore-one-to-one)